SurveyNinja vs Typeform: UX, Conversion Factors and Completion Rates – A Comparative Review

 How to improve completion rates regardless of tool

-You don’t need a long checklist.
-The highest-impact changes are usually these:
+You do not need a long checklist.
+The highest-impact improvements are usually simple.

 1. Cut the survey in half.
-If you need more, split into two stages.
+If you need more answers, split the survey into two stages.

 2. Use fewer open-ended questions.
-Replace with structured options where possible.
+Replace typing with multiple choice, scales, or checkboxes where possible.

-3. Ask the hardest question last.
-Don’t spend your drop-off budget early.
+3. Ask the hardest question later.
+Do not spend your drop-off budget on the first screen.

 Conclusion